 Back in August of this year, Wells Fargo wrote in a filing with the Securities and Exchange Commission (SEC) that there was an error in its software for calculating whether someone qualified for a mortgage modification under federal law, affecting about 600 individuals—400 of whom were foreclosed upon.

 In early November, Wells Fargo revised the estimate upwards in a new SEC filing, stating that 870 individuals who were legally entitled to a loan modification under the federal Home Affordable Modification Program (HAMP) were wrongfully denied a modification by Wells Fargo and its faulty software.
 Of those individuals, 545 lost their homes in foreclosure, according to Wells Fargo’s newest SEC disclosure.

 Wells Fargo says it has sent or will be sending notification letters and checks to individuals who were affected by the miscalculation error.
 But many former homeowners who suffered serious financial hardship from the foreclosure feel that the amount that is offered by Wells Fargo is insufficient to compensate them for lost home equity value, years of poor credit, the stigma of foreclosure, and pain and suffering.
-Some may be considering a Wells Fargo loan modification lawsuit over the software error and wrongful foreclosures.
+On behalf of affected homeowners, we have filed a Wells Fargo loan modification lawsuit over the software error and wrongful foreclosures.

 Not the First Time Wells Fargo Has Expanded Its Estimate of Wrong Doing

 During its fraudulent account opening scandal, Wells Fargo initially announced that 2.1 million accounts had been secretly opened in customers’ names, without their consent, by Wells Fargo employees who faced extreme pressure from managers to meet account-opening quotas, reports Chicago Tribune.
 Wells Fargo later revised the estimate, saying that a total of 3.5 million fraudulent accounts were opened, according to the Tribune.